Heather Alicia Knox

 Heather has worked as a doula, childbirth educator, infant massage instructor, homeschooling consultant, special events organizer, homeopath, entrepreneur and as the community development coordinator for the Vancouver Folk Music Festival.
 She is a lifelong learner who can always be found studying something.

-Greg is the Project Manager on the ground in Guatemala as well as being the co-founder and a director of Compassion Fruit Society.
+Greg is the Co-Founder and Executive Director on the ground in Guatemala as well as being a director of Compassion Fruit Society.
 He arrived in February 2011 to break ground and oversee the construction with the local team.
 It is a plus that he is bilingual and has previous knowledge of construction.